 Founded in 1884 as a village, the Junction grew into a town, and then it became the City of West Toronto before amalgamation with the City of Toronto in 1909.
 The Junction has always retained a sense of its own small town feel and has continued to be a thriving centre for business.
 With much of the original architecture intact, this vibrant business area offers much to see both out and inside.
 Come and experience The Junction for a historical experience and visit the businesses to find out why it is considered such a trendy and progressive shopping area.

 Only businesses in commercial property in this boundary are members of the BIA.
-Click on the map to download it in pdf format.
+Click on the map to download it.

 What is a BIA?